Aaron Judge Player Props: Yankees vs. Phillies

 - The Phillies pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The Phillies had the 17th-ranked team ERA among all MLB pitching staffs (3.97).
+- The Phillies had a 3.97 team ERA that ranked 17th among all MLB pitching staffs.

-- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in the big leagues.
+- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

-- Walker makes his first start of the season for the Phillies.
+- Strahm starts for the first time this season for the Phillies.

-- The 30-year-old right-hander last appeared Wednesday, Oct.
-5 against the Washington Nationals, when he started and went 4 1/3 scoreless innings.
+- The 31-year-old southpaw has pitched out of the bullpen one time this season.

 © 2023 Data Skrive.
 All rights reserved.